cpske/ISP/feedback/movierental.md

         return math.floor(megabytes/10000.0)
 ```

+### The Test

 Can you add a `ChromecastRental` to a Customer's rentals, without making any changes to Customer, Movie, or Rental?

+Does your code print a correct statement?

 ```python
 customer = Customer("Movie Addict")